Ezzhingy/detectree2-application/README.md

 1. Go to the ECS dashboard
 2. Create a cluster
 3. Separately, create a task definition and connect your ECR instance

+   a.
+Allocate `8vCPU` and `40GB` of memory for the task.
+Feel free to tweak these amounts as necessary
+   b.
+Set the `ecsTaskExecutionRole` as the task execution role
+   c.
+Make sure to set two environment variables: `FLASK_APP: app.py` and `FLASK_ENV: production`
+   d.
+Allocate `40GB` of ephemeral storage for the task.
+Feel free to tweak these amounts as necessary

 4. Within your cluster, create a service and connect your task definition

 Once the task is running, access the task's public IP to see your backend deployment.